rahjooh/CryptoTrade/README.md

 ```

 `S3_TABLE_ARN` must reference the Amazon S3 table you created (for example `arn:aws:s3tables:REGION:ACCOUNT:tablebucket/BUCKET/table/default/s3-table`).
 Ensure your IAM user has `s3tables:*` permissions to update the table metadata.

+Copy `.env.example` to `.env` and populate with your values before running the application.

 ---